jbatson5/SCALE-test/docs/MAVRIC.rst

 Optimizing source/detector problems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For standard source/detector problems where one tally is to be optimized in the forward Monte Carlo calculation, an adjoint source based on that tally needs to be constructed.
+For standard source/detector problems in which one tally is to be optimized in the forward Monte Carlo calculation, an adjoint source based on that tally must be constructed.
 An adjoint source requires a unique and positive identification number, a physical location, and an energy spectrum.
 The adjoint source location can be specified either by (1) a point location (“locationID=” keyword) or (2) a volume described by a box (“boundingBox” array).
-A bounding box is specified by maximum and minimum extent in each dimension—\ :math:`x_{max}` :math:`x_{min}` :math:`y_{max}` :math:`y_{min}` :math:`z_{max}` :math:`z_{min}` in global coordinates.
+A bounding box is specified by maximum and minimum extent in each dimension—\ :math:`x_{max}` :math:`x_{min}` :math:`y_{max}` :math:`y_{min}` :math:`z_{max}` :math:`z_{min}`—in global coordinates.
 The boundingBox should not be degenerate (should have volume>0) but can be optionally limited to areas matching a given unit number (“unit=”), a given region number (“region=”), or a given material mixture number (“mixture=”).
-A mixture and a region cannot both be specified since that would either be redundant or mutually exclusive.
+A mixture and a region cannot both be specified, since that would either be redundant or mutually exclusive.
 The energy spectrum of an adjoint source is a response function (“responseID=”) listing one of the ID numbers of the responses defined in the definitions block.
 An optional weight can be